Representation zeta functions of self-similar branched groups: Implementation details

 \subsection{Using the functional equation}

 To compute the co\"efficient of $n^{-s}$ in $\zeta_G$, it is sufficient to work with Dirichlet series truncated at degree $n$.
 One starts with the Dirichlet series $\zeta_{B,\mathscr T}$, which can easily be computed because $B$ is a finite group, and iterates the functional equation to obtain a fixed point.
-The iteration converges because the polynomials $F_i$ are homogeneous of degree $>1$.
+The iteration converges because the polynomials $F_i-z_{i,1}$ are homogeneous of degree at least two.
 This is how high-degree co\"efficients were computed.

-On the other hand, to continue $\zeta_G$ analytically, one starts by computing a large number of terms of $\zeta_G$ as above, up to, say, $n=10^{10}$, obtaining a Dirichlet polynomial.
-For $s\in\C$ with sufficiently large real part, $\zeta_G(s)$ is well approximated by the Dirichlet polynomial.
-For smaller values of $s$, one goes through the functional equation, and replaces $\zeta_{G,\Theta}(ks)$, whenever $k\ge2$, by its value using the Dirichlet polynomial.
-What remains is a sequence of polynomial maps $\in\C[\mathscr T]^{\mathscr T}$, which can be solved numerically, e.g. using PHC~\cite{verschelde:795}.
-The system usually has more than one solution, and one picks the relevant one; in particular, for real $s$, one picks (following analytic continuation) the real solution that is closest to the one computed for a neighbouring $s$.
+On the other hand, to continue $\zeta_G$ analytically, one starts by computing a large number of terms of $\zeta_{G,\mathscr T}$ as above, up to, say, degree $n=10^{10}$, obtaining a Dirichlet polynomial.
+For $s\in\C$ with sufficiently large real part, $\zeta_G(s)$ is well approximated by the Dirichlet polynomials of $\zeta_{G,\mathscr T}$ and~\eqref{eq:fe:1}.
+For smaller values of $s$, one goes through the functional equation~\eqref{eq:formula}, and replaces $\zeta_{G,\Theta}(ks)$, whenever $k\ge2$, by its value using the Dirichlet polynomial.
+What remains is a sequence of $\#\mathscr T$ polynomials with complex co\"efficients and in variables $\{\zeta_{G,\Theta}(s)\}_{\Theta\in\mathscr T}$.
+Such a system can be solved numerically, e.g.\ using PHC~\cite{verschelde:795} or the more recent \textsc{Bertini}~\cite{bates+:bertini}.
+The system usually has more than one solution, and one picks the relevant one; in particular, for real $s$, one picks (following analytic continuation) the solution in $\C^{\mathscr T}$ that is closest to the one computed for a neighbouring $s$.

-Finally, to obtain the abscissa of convergence, one restricts oneself to real $s$; and decreases $s$ until the solutions returned by PHC cease to be real.
-By general arguments, the abscissa of convergence is a number $\sigma_0$ such that all $\zeta_{G,\Theta}(k\sigma_0)$ may be accurately computed using the Dirichlet polynomial truncation, while the polynomial system derived from the functional equation has a double root at $\sigma_0$.
+Finally, to obtain the abscissa of convergence, one restricts oneself to real $s$; and finds, by repeated subdivision, the minimal $s$ such that the solutions returned by numerically solving for $\zeta_{G,\Theta}(s)$ remain all real.
+By the Landau-Phragm\'en theorem mentioned in the Introduction, the abscissa of convergence is a number $\sigma_0$ such that all $\zeta_{G,\Theta}(k\sigma_0)$ may be accurately computed using the Dirichlet polynomial truncation, while the polynomial system derived from the functional equation has a multiple root at $\sigma_0$.

 \begin{bibsection} \begin{biblist} \bibselect{math} \end{biblist} \end{bibsection}